Veton Tusha

-Veton Tusha (born 29 December 2002) is a Kosovan professional footballer who plays as a centre-forward for Football Superleague of Kosovo club Drita.
+Veton Tusha (born 29 December 2002) is a Kosovan professional footballer who plays as a centre-forward for club Celje.

 Club career

 Denizlispor

 On 15 January 2021, Tusha signed his first professional contract with Super Lig side Denizlispor after agreeing to a three-and-a-half-year deal and received squad number 25.
 His debut with Denizlispor came five days later against Galatasaray after coming on as a substitute at 46th minute in place of Hadi Sacko and scored his side's only goal during a 6–1 away deep defeat.

 Termalica

 On 18 February 2022, Tusha joined Ekstraklasa side Bruk-Bet Termalica Nieciecza, after agreeing to a one-and-a-half-year deal.
 His debut with Termalica came a day later in a 0–0 home draw against Legia Warsaw after coming on as a substitute at 81st minute in place of Samuel Štefánik.

 Ballkani

 On 2 September 2022, Tusha signed a three-year contract with Football Superleague of Kosovo club Ballkani.
 Six days later, he was named as a Ballkani substitute for the first time in a 2022–23 UEFA Europa Conference League group stage match against CFR Cluj.